teds-tech-talks/n8n-community-leaderboard/_creators/bilsimaging/bilsimaging.md

 creator_username: "bilsimaging"

 # Page status: "new" (default), "claimed" (show full creator data), "skip" (opt-out - do not show creator page)
-page_status: "new"
+page_status: "claimed"

 # Optional: Override the creator's name (otherwise fetched from JSON)
-creator_name: ""
+creator_name: "Bilel Aroua"

 # Optional: Override the creator's avatar (otherwise fetched from JSON)
-avatar: ""
+avatar: "/_creators/bilsimaging/Bils_Profile%20-%20Copie.jpg"

 # Optional: Override the creator's bio (otherwise fetched from JSON)
-bio: ""
+bio: "Expert AI Gen, Audio, Music and Multimedia Services.
+But we do so much more!"

 # Optional: Background image for the header
 header_image: ""